Caffè Nero: History

-Caffè Nero, the family-owned-and-operated brand as known today, was established in 1997 by Gerry Ford who purchased five London based outlets, from Mr Ian Semp.
+Caffè Nero, the family-owned-and-operated brand as known today, was established in 1990 by Ian Semp.
+Gerry Ford purchased the five London-based outlets from Semp in 1997.
 Ford introduced the signature coffee house blend Classico, which has gone on to receive awards for its quality.
 The Classico blend is still served in every store today, alongside various single-origin and speciality blend coffees.

 In March 2001, Caffè Nero joined the London Stock Exchange under the symbol CFN.
 In early 2007, the company was the subject of a management buy-out by the newly formed Rome Bidco Ltd and taken private.
 The company expanded to Turkey in 2007, the UAE in 2009, Poland in 2012, Cyprus in 2013, Ireland and the United States in 2014, Croatia in 2017, Oman in 2018 and Sweden.

 In 2013, Caffè Nero's coffee was rated best-tasting among five major UK brands by experts at the independent consumer magazine, Which?.

 Tiramisu and Hot Chocolate at Caffè Nero, Crawley.

 In 2014, Caffè Nero began expanding into the United States with its first location in Boston.
 The company positioned its offering as a European-style coffee house, distinct from the fast-service model associated with major American chains.
 According to its founder, Gerry Ford, the move aimed to introduce a premium coffee experience based on continental European traditions.
 Ford, who was born in the United States and later relocated to the United Kingdom, stated that Caffè Nero saw potential in the higher-end segment of the U.S. market, which he considered less saturated.

 In June 2016, the Caffè Nero Group completed the purchase of the Harris + Hoole business from Tesco, with 43 sites, and in January 2019 the Group expanded further by completing the purchase of the majority shareholding of the 100-strong coffee chain Coffee#1 located in Wales, South West England and the Midlands from SA Brains.
 The deal gave Caffe Nero a 67% majority stake in the business; in February 2022, Caffè Nero purchased the remaining 33%.